 Recall that the Statement of Net Position looks at the City as a whole.
-Table 1 provides a summary of the City's net position for FY 2023.
+Table 1 provides a summary of the City's net position for FY 2024.

-Table 2 shows the changes in net position for the year ended September 30, 2023.
+Table 2 shows the changes in net position for the year ended September 30, 2024.

 The most significant changes in the information included in Table 1 are reflected in the Assets, Liabilities and Deferred Inflows of Resources sections.
-The increase in Capital Assets from FY 2022 of \$27,275,226 is due to the continuing work on the construction of the Hall Avenue East Overpass, Hall Avenue and the beginning of the construction on the Hall Avenue West Overpass.
-The increase in net pension liability from FY 2022 of \$16,825,152 is Hattiesburg's share of liability of the Public Employees Retirement System, from information provided by the Retirement System in their annual financial report.
-The increase in long-term liabilities, outstanding payable after one year is due to the inclusion of the 2021 Refunding bond that has money in escrow to pay off the outstanding bonds from the 2012 and 2013 Water and sewer issuances.
+The increase in Capital Assets from FY 2023 of \$36,699,156 is due to the continuing work on the construction of the Hall Avenue East Overpass, Hall Avenue and the beginning of the construction on the Hall Avenue West Overpass.
+The increase in net pension liability from FY 2023 of \$5,843,722 is Hattiesburg's share of liability of the Public Employees Retirement System, from information provided by the Retirement System in their annual financial report.
+The decrease in long-term liabilities, outstanding payable due within one year is due to the retirement of the previously uncallable bonds from escrow when the 2021 Refunding Bond was issued.